ryd3v/csak/README.md

 ## Description

 CSAK Tool is a Python program that provides various cybersecurity-related tasks.
-Currently, it includes a port scanning feature that allows users to scan open ports on a given IP address, Scan a URL with Nikto, and run Netdiscover to find network attached devices.
+Currently, it includes a port scanning feature that allows users to scan open ports on a given IP address, Scan a URL with Nikto, web directory scanning with dirb, and Netdiscover to find network attached devices.

 ## Features

 - TCP/UDP Scan for open ports on a specified IP address or IP address range.
 - Scan a URL with Nikto
 - Run Netdiscover (requires root!)
-- More to come ..
+- Web directory scanning with dirb

 ## Prerequisites